jonesd/docker-presentation/slides.md

     allocating new datafile /data/db/local.0, filling with zeroes... waiting for connections on port 27017
 ```
- + Looking at the host file system we see that the mongo datafiles are now present on the host fs
+ + Looking at the host file system we see that the mongo datafiles are now present on the host filesystem

 ```
 $ ls db-volume/